Luca Tomasig

-Luca Tomasig (originally Tomašić, born 11 March 1983) is an Italian footballer who plays as a goalkeeper.
+Luca Tomasig (originally Tomašić, born 11 March 1983) is an Italian former professional footballer who plays as a goalkeeper.

 Career

 Tomasig started his senior career for Pozzuolo, then Belluno of Serie D. In summer 2003, he was signed by Belluno in co-ownership deal with Atalanta.

 He joined Cagliari in January 2005 in co-ownership, in exchange with Davide Capello on loan, but he left for Padova in January 2006.

 In August 2006 he terminated his contract with club and joined Catanzaro.
-In August 2007, he joined Reggiana.
-Tomasig became the first choice in 2009–10 season.
+In August 2007, he joined Reggiana, where he became first choice in the 2009–10 season.